alan-turing-institute/cvd-net-wrangle/Documentation/brief.md

 ### Data Composition

 Participants in the PHoenix trial were monitored over a 27-week period, during which both several types of data were collected for each participant.
-The data can be grouped as follows:
+The data can be categorised as follows:

 - **Demographic:** (e.g. age) recorded at baseline
 - **Medical History:** (e.g. date of diagnoses) recorded at baseline